ChrisKeefe/ChrisKeefe.github.io/_posts/2022-06-10-balsfjord-to-dividalen.md

 accommodating a box of stuff we planned to ship out as soon as we could find a post office.
 In a minor miracle worked through Heidi's attentiveness, even the poorly attached bear can made the trip without falling.
-Aurora was working at the Post Norge counter in the grocery store where we resupplied on gummy candy and brown cheese, and was just the most helpful ever.
+Aurora was working at the Post Norge counter in the grocery store where we resupplied on gummy candy and brown cheese.
+She was the most helpful ever.
-I was nervous that navigating international shipping and customs would be horribly expensive and complex, but $50 and a few minutes later, a big box of our things was bound for the USA.
+I was nervous that navigating international shipping and customs would be horribly expensive and complex.
+Just $50 and a few minutes later, a big box of our things was bound for the USA.

 ## Trampolines in Norway